Spot the Difference: Ladybug and Asian Beetle

 • Use a vacuum to remove Asian Lady Beetles from inside your home

-• Spray citrus oil or citronella, or use diatomaceous earth to repel Asian Lady Beetles
+• Spray citrus oil or citronella to repel Asian Lady Beetles

 • Turn outside lights off at night